jim-smith/Advanced_AI/schedule-rough.md

  ## Week 5: Autoencoders

- ## Week 6 large pretraiend language models
+ ## Week 6 large pretrained language models

  ## Week 7 Deep reinforcement learning???
  --or have this is the coursework task??